By Appointment Only - please get in touch to book appointments, meetings, viewings etc. as there is not always someone in the office.

 We gave up charity status in 2015.
 We felt restricted by a charity structure which no longer suited our aims and vision.
-We have a new name, new structure and some new people involved with us.
+We got a new name and structure and some new people involved with us.
 Talking EDS is a branch of the private practice business, citizen17.

 We are passionate about what we do.
 We 'get' it.
 We believe in giving a voice to those affected by eating disorders and disordered eating.

 We are concerned with providing therapy, support, training and education.
 We also aim to raise awareness of eating disorders generally, in Scotland, whenever and wherever we can.

 Although we have academic and professional qualifications in psychotherapy and psychology and are qualified clinicians, it's important to note that some of us also have personal experience of eating disorders and have now fully recovered.
 Some of us also have experience as a carer/supporter of someone living with an eating disorder.